-Threat Detection Interface

 With recent events like the Boston Marathon bombing and the Charleston, South Carolina shooting, public safety is a heightened concern to many.
 One way human computer interaction has worked to detect and prevent events like this from happening is the use of video surveillance monitoring.
 Technology has been quick to adapt, and systems are getting better at detecting faces or bodies in motion and have the potential to identify guns in surveillance videos (Darker, et al., 2009; Darker, Gale, & Blechko, 2008; Kmieć, & Glowacz, 2015), but there is still a need for someone to monitor the video feed for most surveillance systems.
 Although surveillance systems are able to detect firearms in some instances, the rate of error is high, particularly with low-resolution images that are commonly used in closed circuit television (CCTV) (Darker, et al., 2009).
-CCTV research in the United Kingdom has found that even when the surveillance system is monitored by a trained observer, there is no noticeable decrease in the detection of gun crime (Darker, Gale, Ward, & Blechko, 2007).
-Because of the limitations in monitoring and automation, there is still a need for behavioral research to train law enforcement officers to monitor video feeds.
+CCTV research in the United Kingdom has found that even when the surveillance system is monitored by a trained observer, there is no noticeable increase in the detection of gun crime (Darker, Gale, Ward, & Blechko, 2007).
+Due to the limitations in monitoring and automation, there is still a need for behavioral research to train law enforcement officers to monitor video feeds.

-Behavioral researchers have worked to understand both how people make decisions and how individuals act when trying to conceal actions that would make them look suspicious.
-One example of the behavioral shift is the new focus on bodies as a way to interpret emotions.
+Behavioral researchers have long worked to understand both how people make decisions and how individuals act when trying to conceal actions that would make them look suspicious.
 While most research had focused on facial expressions of emotion, de Gelder (2009) illustrated the need to inspect the relationship between body language and emotions.
 Bodies can convey more because they reflect actions, as opposed to reactions.
-When someone moves, they have a goal in mind and that can be emotionally charged, making them more worthwhile to examine than facial emotions.
+When someone moves, they have a goal in mind and that can be emotionally charged, making the whole body more worthwhile to examine than facial emotions.
 One of the implications of this understanding of bodies is that they are more easily identified in surveillance videos and at a distance.
 This makes de Gelder’s research the starting point for confronting the need for advances in technology and training for those working on identifying behaviors of concern, focusing on the body instead of the face.

 Behavioral research has also examined one’s ability to make a judgement about someone’s emotions with a small sample of behaviors.
-Quick samples of behaviors and judgements, usually in just a matter of seconds, are called “thin slicing”.
+Quick samples of behaviors, usually in just a matter of seconds, can lead to accurate judgments (referred to as “thin slicing”, see Ambady, Bernieri, & Richeson, 2000 for a more detailed explanation).
 Research by Ambady, Bernieri and Richeson (2000) found that viewers can make accurate judgements from clips that are less than one minute equally as well as those longer than five minutes.
 The authors also found that accuracy of judgements can improve when given feedback.
 This research promotes the notion that with proper training, individuals are capable of accurately identifying deceptive or suspicious behaviors, even in short video clips.
+However, before researchers can begin to investigate how thin slicing effects threat detection accuracy, research must first establish not only what behaviors should be focused on in the minimal time available, but also what the current baseline accuracy rate is when individuals have more time to make decision.